RamB98/SOEN_341_PROJECT/README.md

 Description

-Objective
+Objective <br/>
-To create a website similar to stackoverflow.
+To develop a website similar to the Q&A site StackOverflow.

 Core Features<br/>
 -Asking and answering questions<br/>